adambard/learnxinyminutes-docs/whip.html.markdown

 ; They basically are just forms without functions at the beginning.
 (1 2 3) ; => [1, 2, 3] (JavaScript syntax)

-; Dictionaries are Whip's equivalent to JavaScript 'objects' or Python 'dictionaries' ; or Ruby 'hashes': an unordered collection of key-value pairs.
+; Dictionaries are Whip's equivalent to JavaScript 'objects' or Python 'dicts' ; or Ruby 'hashes': an unordered collection of key-value pairs.
 {"key1":"value1" "key2":2 3:3}

 ; Keys are just values, either identifier, number, or string.
 (def my_dict {my_key:"my_value" "my other key":4})
-; But in Whip, dictionaries get parsed like: value, colon, value; with whitespace between each.
+; But in Whip, dictionaries get parsed like: value, colon, value;
-; So that means
+; with whitespace between each.
+So that means
 {"key": "value"
 "another key"
 : 1234